JodieAddis/oop_exercises/Enonces.md

 ## Exercise 3:

 Write a JavaScript program that creates a class called 'Vehicle' with properties for make, model, and year.
 Include a method to display vehicle details.
 Create a subclass called 'Car' that inherits from the 'Vehicle' class and includes an additional property for the number of doors.
 Override the display method to include the number of doors.

+## Exercise 4:

+Write a JavaScript program that creates a class called "BankAccount" with properties for account number and balance.
+Include methods to deposit and withdraw money from the account.
+Create some instances of the "BankAccount" class, deposit some money, and withdraw a portion of it.

+## Exercise 5:

+Write a JavaScript program that creates a class called 'Shape' with a method to calculate the area.
+Create two subclasses, 'Circle' and 'Triangle', that inherit from the 'Shape' class and override the area calculation method.
+Create an instance of the 'Circle' class and calculate its area.
+Similarly, do the same for the 'Triangle' class.

+## Exercise 6:

+Write a JavaScript program that creates a class called 'Employee' with properties for name and salary.
+Include a method to calculate annual salary.
+Create a subclass called 'Manager' that inherits from the 'Employee' class and adds an additional property for department.
+Override the annual salary calculation method to include bonuses for managers.
+Create two instances of the 'Manager' class and calculate their annual salary.

+## Exercise 7:

+Write a JavaScript program that creates a class `Book` with properties for title, author, and publication year.
+Include a method to display book details.
+Create a subclass called 'Ebook' that inherits from the 'Book' class and includes an additional property for book price.
+Override the display method to include the book price.
+Create an instance of the 'Ebook' class and display its details.

+## Exercise 8: Animal

+Write a JavaScript program that creates a class called 'Animal' with properties for species and sound.
+Include a method to make the animal's sound.
+Create a subclass called 'Dog' that inherits from the 'Animal' class and adds an additional property for color.
+Override the make sound method to include the dog's color.
+Create an instance of the 'Dog' class and make it make its sound.

+## Exercise 9: Bank

+Write a JavaScript program that creates a class called Bank with properties for bank names and branches.
+Include methods to add a branch, remove a branch, and display all branches.
+Create an instance of the Bank class and perform operations to add and remove branches.